 Key Difference Between WebLogic and WebSphere

-- WebLogic has default Transaction Attribute as “Supports” but WebSphere doesn’t have any default Transaction attribute.
+- WebLogic has a default Transaction Attribute as “Supports,” but WebSphere has no default Transaction attribute.

 - WebLogic is evolving faster than WebSphere.

-- Class loading is easier to understand and effective in WebLogic than WebSphere.
+- Class loading is easier to understand and more effective in WebLogic than in WebSphere.

 WebLogic vs WebSphere Comparison Table